Shraad and garuda purana

-40. It is my decision, O Tarksya, that the Pinda ought to be done; the mother's with the grandmother's and the father's with the grandfather's.
+40. It is my decision, Oh Tarksya, that the Pinda ought to be done in this order:-the mother's with the grandmother's and the father's with the grandfather's.

 41-43.
 If the father dies while the grandfather still lives, three rice balls should be offered to the great grandfather and his predecessors.
 The father's rice-ball, divided into three parts should be mixed with their rice-balls.
-If the mother dies before the grandmother-- Then he should perform the mother's Sraddha in the same way as the fathers; or should mix the rice-ball with both mine and great Laksmi's.
+If the mother dies before the grandmother-then he should perform the mother's Shraad in the same way as the fathers; or should mix the rice-ball with both mine (Vishnu) and great Laksmi's.

 44. The husband should perform the Pinda ceremony for his, wife, if she has no son; he should do the Pinda for her along with the mother-in-law and others.

-45. "The Pinda rite for women should be done with that for the husband, his father and grandfather"--that, O Tarksya, is not my opinion; because the wife being already half the body of her husband requires no Pinda ceremony with regard to her husband.
+45. "The Pinda rite for women should be done with that for the husband, his father and grandfather"-that, Oh Tarksya, is not my opinion; because the wife being already half the body of her husband requires no Pinda ceremony with regard to her husband.

-46. If, O KaSyapa! husband and wife ascend the same funeral pyre, then, having put grasses between them, he should perform it with that of the mother-in-law and father-in-law.
+46. If, Oh Kasyapa, husband and wife ascend the same funeral pyre, then, having put grasses between them, he should perform it with that of the mother-in-law and father-in-law.

 47. Only one son should perform the rites; first the offering of a rice-ball and other things for the father, and after that, having bathed again, the rite for the mother.

-54. Then he should worship with mantras--after saying "Hail to thee"--the planets, Devi, 2 and Viniyakam 3, with saffron, coloured rice and eatables.
+54. Then he should worship with mantras-after saying praying to NavGrah (the nine planets), Devi, and Viniyakam, with saffron, colored rice and eatables.

-55. The preceptor should then, with mantras, sprinkle water, and having bound a thread upon the hand, should present the coloured rice also consecrated with mantras.
+55. The preceptor should then, with mantras, sprinkle water, and having bound a thread upon the hand, should present the colored rice also consecrated with mantras.

 56-57.
 Then he should have Brahmiṇs fed with various pleasant sweetened foods, and he should give them presents, and twelve pots with water and food.
 After the feeding of the twice-born, water, a weapon, scales, and a rod should be touched severally by the castes, who are respectively thus purified.

 59-64.
-All the Devas, 1 headed by Indra, extol the gift of a bed.
+All the Devas, headed by Indra, extol the gift of a bed.
 Therefore a bed should be given, during life or else after death.
-Made of the choicest wood, delightful, painted in beautiful colours, strong, canopied with silken cloth, ornamented with gold leaves, Having beautiful pillows stuffed with swans' down, together with a coverlet made fragrant with the scent of flowers, Well-bound with bright bands, broad and pleasant: such a bed as this being made, it should be placed on the ground covered with cloth.
-An umbrella, a row of silver lamps, an oxtail fan, a seat, a vessel, a water-pot, a mirror, and a canopy of five colours, And all the other accompaniments of the bed he should place round it, in their proper places.
+Made of the choicest wood, delightful, painted in beautiful colors, strong, canopied with silken cloth, ornamented with gold leaves, having beautiful pillows stuffed with swans' down, together with a coverlet made fragrant with the scent of flowers, Well-bound with bright bands, broad and pleasant: such a bed as this being made, it should be placed on the ground covered with cloth.
+An umbrella, a row of silver lamps, an oxtail fan, a seat, a vessel, a water-pot, a mirror, and a canopy of five colors, and all the other accompaniments of the bed he should place round it, in their proper places.

 65-66.
 On it he should have placed a golden Hari, together with Laksmi, with all the ornaments, weapons and clothes.
 And, in the case of women, having placed them on the bed, he should have the red dye, saffron, clothes, ornaments, and all the other necessary things.

 69-71.
 He should worship Hari and Laksmi with saffron and flower-garlands, and adore the Guardians of the World, the Planetary Spirits and Vinayaka.
-Facing north, and holding flowers in his palms, he should pronounce this mantra, standing in front of the Brahmiṇ: "Just as, O Kṛisṇa, your bed is the ocean full of milk, may this likewise be not empty in my future births."
+Facing north, and holding flowers in his palms, he should pronounce this mantra, standing in front of the Brahmin: "Just as, Oh Kṛisṇa, your bed is the ocean full of milk, may this likewise be not empty in my future births."

 72-74.
-Thus he should place the handsful of flowers before the Brahmiṇ and the image of Hari, and then the bed-gift with its accompaniments, according to the rite.
-He should give it to him who observes vows, is a teacher, and tells about Brahmiṇ, and say, "O Brahmiṇ, receive these.
-How seldom does any one so give!"
+Thus he should place the handful of flowers before the Brahmin and the image of Hari, and then the bed-gift with its accompaniments, according to the rite.
+He should give it to him who observes vows, is a teacher, and tells about Brahmin, and say, "Oh Brahmin, receive these.
+How seldom does anyone so give!"
 He should rock the twice-born and Laksmi and Hari, seated on the bed, and then, having walked round and bowed, give them leave.